9 Gorgeous Cane Dressers I Love Right Now

 For a budget-friendly pick with just a touch of rattan, this cute cane dresser from Wayfair is perfect.
 Its small size would make it a good find for a kid’s room, but you could also use a pair of them as stylish (and functional!) nightstands, or as an end table.

-A modern option from Urban Outfitters
+A retro option from Urban Outfitters

 Cane dresser IKEA Hack